wei1009/CapstoneProject-NationalParkService/README.md

 ## How to find and run tests

-To run a file containing unittests, you can run the comman
+To run a file containing unittests, you can run the command

 ```
 FLASK_ENV=production python -m unittest test.py